 Average increase in total liquid assets

-On average, during 2 years of engagement with FII, families report an increase in their total liquid assets from less than $65 to almost $2,108.
+On average, during 2 years of engagement with FII, families report an increase in their total liquid assets from $256 to $2,160.

 Average decrease in subsidies such as TANF and SNAP